Hosne Ara Begum

 Thengamara Mohila Sabuj Sangha (TMSS)

-This profile was prepared when Hosne Ara Begum was elected to the Ashoka Fellowship in 1989.
+This description of Hosne Ara Begum's work was prepared when Hosne Ara Begum was elected to the Ashoka Fellowship in 1989.

 The New Idea